 Our total liability to you in respect of any single matter upon which we are instructed (whether in contract, tort or otherwise) shall be limited to £2 million.
 Should you require us to undertake a larger liability for any single matter we shall first need to reach agreement in writing setting out the new limit of liability agreed.
 This provision shall have no application to any liability for death or personal injury, any other liability which cannot be lawfully excluded or limited or in respect of liability arising as a result of fraud on our part.
 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs of losses attributable to lost profits or opportunities.

 Where there is more than one party to an engagement letter the limit of liability will have to be allocated amongst our respective clients.
 It is agreed that, save where an allocation is expressly stated in the engagement letter, such allocation will be entirely a matter for you and you shall be under no obligation to inform us of the allocation.
 If no such allocation is agreed, you shall not dispute the validity, enforceability or operation of the limit of liability on the ground that no such allocation was agreed.
+Your agreement is not with any particular individual of Kyriakides & Braier even if all the work by us is carried out by one individual only.

 If we instruct lawyers or agents in the United Kingdom or abroad to act on your behalf we will exercise due care in their selection.
 We will not however be responsible for any act or omission made by those lawyers or agents so instructed.